Mariam05/ElevatorSimulator/README.md

 Simply run the Main() class.
 Each class will output a print statement on the console describing the action it is taking.

 ### Test Instructions
-Test cases are standard JUnit Tests.
-Right click from file tree in Package Explorer, and Run As -> JUnit Test.
+Test cases are standard JUnit 4 Tests.
+Right click on the AllTests() class in the Tests package then Run As -> Junit Test to test all the classes.
 Be mindful that SchedulerTest takes some time to complete.

 ### UML Class Diagram
 This can also be found as a png file in the project zip file. <br>